-Customers would only be allowed in the check-in lobby and retail sales area.
-Customer access to the proposed establishment includes entering the licensed premise through the main entrance doors that lead directly in to the check-in lobby.
-A greeter employee would verify the customer's identity and age before allowing the customer to enter the retail sales area.
-After a customer's identity and age is verified and their transaction is completed, they must leave the premise.
+Customers would only be allowed in the retail sales area including the check-in area.
+All other areas of the premises would be accessible only to employees with the proper security credentials.
+Customer access to the proposed establishment includes entering the licensed premise through the front entrance doors that lead directly to the check-in area.
+A greeter employee would than verify the customer's identity and age before allowing the customer to enter the retail sales area.
+After a customer's identity and age is checked and their transaction is completed, they must leave the premise.
 As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.